zzzmate/anime-website/README.md

 # Anime Website (twitch.tv styled)

 - made a website for anime since every anime website in my language is shit
+- made it in less than 4 days so bugs can be there the datas was got through an api made by myself and i will not publish that

 # Features